Light Things Up, Room-by-Room: A Comprehensive Lighting Guide for Your Home

 Lights can also affect your melatonin levels.
 This can affect your memory, sleep, appetite, behaviour, and mood.
 That means that a simple lighting change could be all you need to lead a better life and get more quality sleep.

 Unless you’re just replacing your light bulbs, you should consult with a professional before you completely redo the indoor lighting in your house.
-You may need to add a circuit, install new fixtures, or run new wires through your walls.
+You may need to add a circuit when adding home lighting control systems, installing new fixtures, or running new wires through your walls.
 This can be dangerous work and should be left to trained technicians.

 A professional could help you with the design aspects too.

-And the next best thing to bringing a professional into this home is this lighting guide.
+And the next best thing to bring a professional into this home is this lighting guide.
 So keep on reading, and we’ll walk you through better ways to light up your home.

 Your hallways and entryways should be lit well to help your guests and family members.
 The light needs to provide a safe way to get from one area of your house to another.